 When reviewing property insurance for your commercial investment property, small business building, landlord policy, etc., there are often three different levels of property insurance coverage – Basic Form Insurance, Broad Form Insurance & Special Form Insurance.

-The Difference Between Basic, Broad and Special Forms Insurance Policies
+What is The Difference Between Basic, Broad and a Special Form Insurance Policy?

 While reviewing your existing insurance policy, look for the coverage form usually listed on a policy declarations page.
 If you’re looking over pending insurance quote proposals, the form type will be listed clearly on the application you sign.
 It’s very common for property owners or small business owners to misunderstand property coverages.
 This confusion may lead to unforeseen gaps in property coverage.

 Basic Form Insurance

 The Basic Form property insurance policy is the least comprehensive of the available options.
 Basic Form policies only include coverage for the specifically named perils.
 What this equates to that if a coverage is not specifically listed, or named, in the insurance policy, there is no coverage.
 Basic Form policies are typically very restricted and should be considered with caution.
 Usually, insurance carriers offer a Basic Form property insurance policy when the property is of old age, in poor condition, under renovation, or if it becomes a vacant building.

 The standard coverages that are included in a typical Basic Form insurance policy are: